Investor Visa Dubai 2026 — Partner Visa & Property Investor Visa Guide

 Property portfolio value of AED 2M+10-Year UAE Golden VisaDLD + ICP

-For company owners, shareholders, and trade licence holders.
+For company owners, shareholders, and trade license holders.
 Sole owners of a mainland establishment, LLC, or free zone establishment apply for the investor visa; companies with two or more shareholders apply separately under the partner visa — each shareholder must be named on the Memorandum of Association with a genuine, active shareholding.
-There's no minimum investment capital for this category: eligibility is based on licence ownership and shareholding structure, not the value of your investment.
-Mainland applications go through GDRFA Dubai or an authorised Amer centre; free zone applications are initiated by the relevant authority before GDRFA issues the final permit.
+There's no minimum investment capital for this category: eligibility is based on license ownership and shareholding structure, not the value of your investment.

 Free Zone Investor Visa

 Issued to owners of free zone companies — DMCC, IFZA, SPC Free Zone, Meydan, JAFZA, DIFC, and others.
-The free zone handles the entry permit stage internally before submitting to GDRFA for the final residence stamp, so you don't apply to GDRFA directly.
-Fees, processing times, and visa quotas vary by free zone authority.
+The free zone handles the entry permit stage internally before submitting to GDRFA for the final residence stamp.

 For owners of completed residential property registered with the Dubai Land Department.
 Under the April 2026 update, sole owners qualify with no minimum property value; joint owners need a registered share of AED 400,000+ each.
 Mortgaged properties qualify if at least AED 750,000 has been paid to the bank, backed by a bank NOC and current mortgage statement.
-Off-plan properties don't qualify for this category — the title deed must be for a completed unit.
-Processed through DLD Taskeen: AED 12,000 for a new application, AED 8,215 to renew.
+Off-plan properties don't qualify for this specific category — the title deed must be for a completed unit.

 5-Year Retirement Visa

 For investors aged 55 and above who meet one of three criteria: Dubai property valued at AED 1 million or more, AED 1 million in UAE bank savings, or a monthly income of AED 20,000.
-As with the 2-year property route, only completed properties qualify — off-plan is excluded.
+As with the 2-year property route, only completed properties qualify.

 10-Year UAE Golden Visa